pnp/PnP/Solutions/UserProfile.MIMSync/readme.md

 -  SharePoint 2016 on-premises - new deployments or upgrades from SharePoint 2010 or SharePoint 2013

 ### Prerequisites ###
-Documentation in the repository calls out prerequisites
+Documentation in the repository calls out prerequisites, such as:
+* Microsoft Identity Manager 2016
+* Microsoft Identity Manager 2016 Update
+* SharePoint Connector for FIM

 ### Solution ###
 Solution | Author(s)